zruncho3d/nudge/README.md

 | --- | --- | --- |
 | ![](Renders/nudge_2020_rear.png) | ![](Renders/nudge_1515_high.png)  | ![](Renders/nudge_1515_low.png) |

-**Wobbler options**: M3 Pin, M5 Pin, M3 with internally-threaded dowel:
+**Wobbler options**: 3mm Pin, 5mm Pin, or M3 screw and internally-threaded dowel:
 ![](Renders/all_wobblers_side_trim.png)

 **Sound good?**  Jump to the [Instructions](INSTRUCTIONS.md) section to get started and find the printed parts to match your printer's layout; one should fit!